Sharing Is Caring!

 Infuse Your Drive: Easy Essential Oil Car Diffuser DIY

-When planning our road trips this summer I kept seeing dreamy car diffusers in my scroll.
+When planning our road trips this summer, I kept seeing dreamy car diffusers in my scroll.
 Glowing with sunlight hanging from a rearview mirror, they really caught my eye!

 So, I began the hunt for an empty glass car diffuser.
 It didn’t take long to find these glass diffusers with a wooden top that reminded me of a honey spoon.
 At less than a dollar each, how could I resist?

-Plus, I love the fact that they are refillable, so I can change the scent out as often as I like.
+Plus, I love, the fact that, they are refillable, so I can change the scent out as often as I like.

-Whether planning a road trip, regularly commuting to work, or driving the kid’s carpool, I know you’ll enjoy making a car diffuser with essential oils!
+Whether planning a road trip, regularly commuting to work, or driving the kids’ carpool, I know you’ll enjoy making a car diffuser with essential oils!

 Follow the tips below to make your own car diffuser, find the best essential oils for car diffusers, how many drops to add, and how to refill.
+PLUS Don’t miss the printable diffuser recipes below!!

 What is the best oil for a car diffuser?